 1. Complete 150 semester hours of college-level coursework in accounting.

 CPA candidates in Maryland must complete 150 semester hours of college education including a bachelor’s degree to qualify for a license, although candidates may sit for the Uniform CPA Exam once 120 undergraduate semester hours and the award of a bachelor’s degree have been completed.
 The required accounting courses within the 150 semester hours must include three semester hours in ethics courses, 30 undergraduate-level semester hours in accounting (Group I) subjects.
 Group I coursework must include three semester hours in auditing, cost or managerial accounting, and US federal income tax and ethics; and at least nine semester hours each in financial accounting and accounting electives.
-In addition, students must complete at least 21 semester hours in undergraduate business (Group II) subjects which must include at least five of the following areas:
+In addition, students must complete at least 21 semester hours in undergraduate business (Group II) subjects, which must include at least five of the following areas:

 • Statistics